Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Oracle Decision Problems and the Close Hadamard Problem

 \subsection{The Close Hadamard Problem}

 In this subsection, we specify the particular sets $A$,~$B$ and~$C$ required by Definition 1 for the close Hadamard problem.
-We refer to this decision problem as \emph{close} because we are interested in strings that are \emph{close} in the sense of Hamming distance to the $N=2^n$-bit strings referred to as Hadamard codewords~\cite{Hal69,MS77}.
+We are interested in strings that are close in the sense of Hamming distance to the $N=2^n$-bit strings referred to as Hadamard codewords~\cite{Hal69,MS77}.

 The problem of discriminating between codewords received after transmission over a noisy channel is well-known in classical digital coding theory employing linear block codes~\cite{ML85}.
 Linear block codes are characterized by the triplet $[N,k,t]$, where $N$ is the total length of the codeword; $k<N$ is the amount of information coded, and $t-1$ is the number of errors that the code can correct.